 Although we do not normally charge for providing information in accordance with the Environmental Information Regulations, the regulations do allow us to apply a fee for ‘making environmental information available’.

 If you are unable to find the information you require from our products, website, publication scheme or previous EIR requests, you may make a request under the EIR.

 There are no restrictions on how to make a request under the EIR, however making a request in writing ensures that we have an accurate record of your request.

 The Information Commissioner’s Office has a useful guide: how to access information from a public body which provides useful information to consider when making a request.

-If our website does not provide the information you require, you can make a request for information under the Freedom of Information Act using our form on our Freedom of Information requests page.
+If our website does not provide the information you require, you can make a request for information (or make a complaint regarding a previous request) under the Freedom of Information Act using our form on our Freedom of Information requests page.